 On January 22, 2016, the Illinois Supreme Court entered Order M.R.
-18368 announcing mandatory electronic filing (e-filing) for civil cases in the Illinois Supreme, Appellate and Circuit Courts.
-The Supreme Court Order requires e-filing through a single, centralized electronic filing manager (EFM), called eFileIL, mandated dates for the implementation of eFileIL, and included integration with each court's case management system.
+18368 announcing mandatory e-filing of civil cases in the Illinois Supreme, Appellate and Circuit Courts.
+The January 22, 2016 Order required e-filing through a single, centralized electronic filing manager (EFM), called eFileIL, mandated dates for the implementation of eFileIL, and included integration with each court’s case management system.
 Effective January 1, 2018, civil e-filing in Illinois Trial Courts will be mandatory, with eFileIL currently implemented in the Supreme Court, Appellate Court, and 914 Trial Courts by July 2017.

 In an effort to create uniformity and a consistent e-filing experience across the state, a set of configuration standards have been developed.
 The standards include a common set of case types, filing codes and options.
 These configuration standards will evolve over time to provide a simplistic filing experience to filing community members.